dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of packet types.
 The registry includes the packet type, the name of the packet, and a reference to the defining specification.
 The initial values for this registry can be found in {{packet-tags}}.
-Adding a new packet type MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new packet type MUST be done through the RFC REQUIRED method, as described in {{RFC8126}}.

 ### User Attribute Types